Visyond/website-hugo/site/content/solutions/decision-makers.md

   - descr: "Visyond’s built-in analysis tools _automate typical routine tasks_ that would otherwise require expensive software, add-ons or error-prone lengthy manual setups.\r\n\nFor example, build a downloadable Analytics report with _just one click._\r\n"
     image: /img/3 - request analysis.png
     title: Save Time When Requesting Analysis and Report
-  - descr: "* Add cases to any cell and _combine them in scenarios.\r_\n* Have _as many scenarios as you like_ without creating the chaos of multiple files and model versions.\r\n* Visualize and _compare all the scenarios_ with just a few clicks.\r\n* Every cell in Visyond is multi-dimensional and like a database.\r\n"
+  - descr: "* Add cases to any cell and _combine them in scenarios_.\r\n* Have _as many scenarios as you like_ without creating the chaos of multiple files and model versions.\r\n* Visualize and _compare all the scenarios_ with just a few clicks.\r\n* Every cell in Visyond is multi-dimensional and like a database.\r\n"
     image: /img/4 - multiple scenarios.png
     title: >-
       Create Multiple Scenarios and What-If Analysis On-The-Fly without Calling